 This course goes beyond the entertainment value of movies and film, by examining the formal elements and taking it thorough various critical lenses to arrive at a deeper understanding of one’s viewing experience through analysis and academic discourse.
 We engage with a multitude of genres, time periods and artistic perspectives that help us explore implied cultural and sociological commentaries and viewpoints.
 We get to talk about your favorite movies, with an academic twist.
 By using analysis to extract the true richness, depth, and meaning within the various elements of the films, we also walk away with the knowledge of how to have a much more fulfilling experience as an active viewer, rather than a passive audience member.

 What does it mean to be one of a fifth of the population living in the northeast who claim to be of Irish descent?
 In this course we’ll attempt to define that “Irishness” by reading some of the literature of a country that has been called a land of saints and sages, bards and braggarts and has produced 4 Nobel Literature Prize winners.
 We’ll read a selection of poetry, fiction (including the best of Irish murder mysteries), memoir and drama.
 We’ll also view some classic and contemporary Irish films.
-Fulfills: GE 7; LASR
+Fulfills: GE 7; LASR, (WI)

 In their A Brief History of American Sports, Gorn and Goldstein tell us that sports have “always been Janus-faced.”
 That in sports literature, while we witness the “beauty, grace, and passion” of human achievement, we also experience the “strange mixture of sordidness and transcendence, crudity and refinement, venality and selflessness” that make this literature an appealing and significant art.
 For athletes, they insist, sports can be seen as the “expressive outlets for people who did not compose symphonies, publish treatises, or design buildings.”

-In this course we will read and share the essays, stories, novels, and poems that explore the joys and sorrows of the best sports literature; how it so completely involves each of us in the ethical, emotional, social, and even political realities that define our apparently dominant sports culture
+In this course we will read and share the essays, stories, novels, and poems that explore the joys and sorrows of the best sports literature; how it so completely involves each of us in the ethical, emotional, social, and even political realities that define our apparently dominant sports culture.

 This GE-7 writing-intensive course will examine the literary depiction of women by female and male authors representing different periods and nationalities.
 We will examine how gender roles develop and how gendered identities are reflected in the writings.
 Various types of literature (short fiction, novels, a play, and poetry) from the nineteenth century through today will be covered.
 Specific topics to be addressed include the literary depiction of women and self-image; women’s health and well-being; maternity; issues of race, class and gender; sexuality (straight, lesbian, and transgender); and patriarchal and cultural assumptions about femaleness and feminism.
 Among the authors we will be reading are Kate Chopin, Edith Wharton, Ernest Hemingway, Zora Neale Hurston, Doris Lessing, Larry Brown, Hisaye Yamamoto, Ntozake Shange, and Travis Mulhauser.
 Three short (4-5-page) papers, in-class writing exercises, and regular quizzes will be required.